tori-parmz/Week-16-Disc-Journey-App/README.md

 You may also see any lint errors in the console.

 ## :star: Technologies
-This app was created using React.
-This is a single-page application which uses React Router to allow for navigation to each route.
-The app also makes use of Redux Toolkit for global state management.
-Bootstrap, React-Bootstrap, and Material UI were used as syling libraries.
-This app was deployed using AWS Amplify.
+This app was created using React and uses a mock API on [mockapi.io](https://mockapi.io) to handle HTTP requests.
+This is a single-page application which uses [React Router](https://reactrouter.com) to allow for navigation to each route.
+The app also makes use of [Redux Toolkit](https://redux-toolkit.js.org/) for global state management.
+[Bootstrap](https://getbootstrap.com/), [React-Bootstrap](https://react-bootstrap.github.io/), and [Material UI](https://mui.com/material-ui/) were used as syling libraries.
+The demo of this app was deployed using [AWS Amplify](https://aws.amazon.com/amplify/).